 - retention of financial aid and exemption of student loan pay-back status

 - Oddly enough, both alternating co-ops and students who choose not to co-op average five years to graduate.
 In looking through records from engineering graduation classes for the past five years, we also see a general tendency for GPA’s of co-ops to rise.
-Those who work part time jeopardize the GPA and take fewer classes per semester.
+Those who work part-time jeopardize their GPA and take fewer classes per semester.
 We also discovered that the only students who matriculate the engineering program in four years are those who come in with lots of AP credit – at least 12 to 18 hours.
 Are employers impressed that a graduate finished in four years?
 Not if it means they have no work experience.

 - All employers look for related work experience.
 Many use the alternating program as a major recruiting tool.
-Thus, you will seldom see employers such as GE, NASA, Marathon Petroleum, Messer Construction and others at a UK career fair interviewing new grads.
+Thus, you will seldom see employers such as Toyota, Honda, GE, NASA, Marathon Petroleum, Messer Construction and others at a UK career fair interviewing new graduates.
 Instead, they will be replenishing their co-op pipeline from which new hires are selected.
 Does this mean you are entirely shut out from these employers if you have not co-oped with them?
 Not necessarily.
 Co-op experience with one company is always valued by other companies.
 However, your chances are greatly diminished if you have not co-oped at all.
-Even companies who do not have a co-op program or only have a small co-op program, often hire co-ops who worked at other firms for full-time employment after graduation.
+Even companies who do not have a co-op program, or only have a small co-op program, often hire co-ops who worked at other firms for full-time employment after graduation.